ntuveri/keycloak-web-app-example/README.md

 # keycloak-web-app-example
-Simple web app demonstrating basic usage of the Keycloak javascript client library In this example the web app is supposed to run on localhost:8080, while Keycloak server is supposed to run on localhost:8090.
+Simple web app demonstrating basic usage of the Keycloak javascript client library.
+In this example the web app is supposed to run on localhost:8080, while Keycloak server is supposed to run on localhost:8090.
 Keycloak versions 5 and 8 can be downloaded at:
 - [Keycloak server v8](https://www.keycloak.org/archive/downloads-8.0.1.html)